game-arch/mmo-arch/README.md

     - Handles quest requirements and rewards
     - requirements could be of a multitude of requirement types once defined
     - rewards would come in the form of currency, item ID and quantity, or EXP of some kind
-- Chat (1+ instances)
-    - Handles any communication end users may want to send to other users
-    - (Other services will be created to handle more long-term communication in the future)
 - Character (1+ instances)
     - Handles character-to-account association
     - To create, sign in, get info on, and sign out of characters
-- Commerce (1+ instances)
-    - Handles trade interactions
-    - Handles marketplace/auction-like interactions
 - Map (1 instance per map)
     - Handles NPC position, movement, and respawn
     - Handles Resource position and respawn